-You must have already heard of the “Facebook tests”.
-Yes, those that have been enormously successful, no matter how unreliable they seem.
-They are used both to find out if you are going to be successful this year and what historical figure you were in a past life, or even what would be your name if you were a planet.
-All right: The Enneagram Test which we are addressing here is going to help you find out what kind of professional you are.
+You have probably heard of, or even taken those “Facebook Tests.”
+Yes, surprisingly these tests have actually been enormously successful, regardless of how unreliable they may seem at first.
+They are mainly used to find out if you are going to be successful this year and what historical figure you were in a previous life.
+There are even some that tell you what would be your name if you were a planet.
+So, all right then: The Enneagram Test, the test we are addressing here is going to help you discover you are in a professional sense.

-However, with a key difference: Unlike the tests on social networks, this one derives from a proven effective model.
-It’s pure science, therefore, highly reliable.
+However, this test has a key difference: Unlike the tests, you will come across on social networks, this one derives from a proven effective model.
+It’s pure science.
+Therefore, it is highly reliable.

 What is the Enneagram Test?

-It is a model that describes the individual differences based on nine (from the Greek ‘ennea’) types of people.
+It is a model that describes the differences across nine personality profiles, based (from the Greek ‘ennea’) types of people.
 And, it is illustrated by an enneagram itself – a geometric form with nine sides.

 Where does it come from?

-Sources indicate that researches found similar models of the Enneagram back on the fourth century, in the city of Alexandria.
+Sources indicate that researches found similar models of the Enneagram back in the fourth century, in the city of Alexandria.

-Claudio Naranjo, a psychiatrist from Chile, learned the Enneagram Test from courses given by Ichazo and also took it to the United States, but with some changes resulting from his personal style.
-Naranjo started to teach it for very diversified audiences.
+Claudio Naranjo, a psychiatrist from Chile, learned the methodology behind the Enneagram Test from courses provided by Ichazo.
+He also took the test with him to the United States, but with some changes as a result of his personal style.
+Naranjo started to teach it to very diversified audiences.

-Today, after a number of enhancements, the Enneagram Test has become a well-known model of self-knowledge.
-It’s a very effective technique to strengthen the positive aspects of our personal and professional behaviors, in addition to guiding in how to overcome behaviors considered ‘weak”.
+Today, after a number of enhancements, the Enneagram Test has become to be a well-known model of self-knowledge.
+It’s an effective technique which is used for strengthening the positive aspects of our personal and professional behaviors, in addition to guiding the participant in how to overcome certain behaviors considered ‘weak.’
 However, it’s important to point out that the result cannot be seen as decisive for the analysis of any professional.

 >> Recommended reading: Focus on work and have more time for your life